Scaling Factor Grid Search#

 Output Files#

-The function modifies each input .mat file to include:
+The function modifies the input .mat file to include:

 opt_scaling_factor: The optimal scaling factor found